x0k/json-schema-merge/README.md

    * A mapping of schema keywords to merger functions.
    *
    * - A merger operates on **values of a single keyword** (`a`, `b` → merged value).
+   * - When provided, a custom merger **overrides the default merger** for that keyword.
    */
   mergers?: Partial<{
     [K in SchemaKey]: Merger<Exclude<JSONSchema7[K], undefined>>;